-- Not already have an associate or bachelor degree
+- Not already have an associate or bachelor’s degree

-- Be deemed an independent student.
-An independent student is defined as one of the following: at least 24 years old, married, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse, an emancipated minor or someone who is homeless or at risk of becoming homeless.
-See complete list here.
+- Qualify as an independent student on the FAFSA or be 23 years old.
+An independent student is defined as one of the following: at least 23 years old, married, a veteran, a member of the armed forces, an orphan, a ward of the court, someone with legal dependents other than a spouse, an emancipated minor, or someone who is homeless or at risk of becoming homeless.
+See FAFSA independent/dependent information.